JonaHesselmann/linsolve/README.md

 ### 9. Can I contribute to this project?
 Absolutely!
 We welcome contributions from developers, designers, and problem-solvers.
 Please see the [Collaboration](#collaboration) section for more details on how to get involved.

-### 10. Where can I find the project documentation?
-The documentation is automatically generated using **JSDoc** and can be found [here](/docs/jsdoc/index.html).
-It includes detailed information on how the system works, its architecture, and how you can contribute.

 ### 11. What are the main dependencies of this project?
 The project uses several technologies, including: